 How can you help the horse with spur marks or rubs?

-- I’ll also note that in some disciplines, spurs are REQUIRED by the official rules.
+- I’ll also note that spurs are REQUIRED by the official rules in some disciplines.
 If you show, and your horse is likely to get spur marks, know the rules so you can experiment at home with solutions before you get to the show.

 How to prevent spur rubs

 - Adjust how the spur sits on your boot.
 Many riding boots have spur rests, further up the heel.
-There’s nothing that says you MUST use the spur rest, you can adjust the spurs lower on your boot.
+Nothing says you MUST use the spur rest, you can adjust the spurs lower on your boot.
 Yeah for straps!

 Cover the area or cover the spur

 - Borrow a trick from another discipline.
 Racehorse grooms sometimes use a latex bandage on the legs, and some riders have adapted this latex bandage to cover bits.
 Turns out, you can also wrap spurs with this magic bandage.

 - Use a specialty belly wrap on your horse.
 These remind me of shapewear for horses, and they lovingly protect your horse from tack and spur rubs.
 You’ll also need to check your discipline’s rules if you show.

 - Pick up a specialty saddle pad.
 These saddle pads have an extra-long flap extension thing to cover where the back of your boot lands.
 Are they better than a belly guard thing?
 Maybe?
 It’s all one big experiment, anyway.